 How beautiful is that?
 I feel so organised.
 And I was saying to a friend, I’m really like proud of myself.
 Like I’m really impressed.
 Like this took a lot of work and now I’ve got a plan.
 I know what I will be doing for the next three months and I can once again be on top of this and I’ve created it so that it suits me.

-So this is my live document, hence why I’d created the blank one for the next quarter instead of duplicating it.
+This is my live document, hence why I’d created the blank one for the next quarter instead of duplicating it.
 Anyway, so what I’ve done is I essentially started using Google Sheets.
 I find Google Sheets the most versatile way to create a content calendar.

 One, you can share it with your other team members or other, I guess, business people, to get their feedback if you have accountability partners.
 And two, it’s really easy to edit.
 And three, it’s free.
 Who doesn’t love free?

 Particularly in business where you have constant costs and considerations like that.
-So I started with a Google Sheet so that I could have the flexibility of sharing with my team and modifying it as I need it.
+I started with a Google Sheet so that I could have the flexibility of sharing with my team and modifying it as I need it.

 I really feel that for content, the more organised that you can be, the better it is.
-So for me, I planned out three months so I like to see these three months in one place.
+For me, I planned out three months so I like to see these three months in one place.
 And three months may be too much for you, so if it is too much for you, by all means, I would create it for a month view at a time if that’s too much.

 But for me three was a good view because I was able to see what’s coming up for the next three months.
 I use– this is a free template that I got from vertex42.com.
 I’ll put that link in the description after this live stream.
 And they have a whole bunch of calendar templates.